China Visa FAQs

 2. Go in person or entrust someone or a visa agent to drop off your application.
 Mail service is not available at most embassies and consulates of the PRC.
 An interview might be requested.

-3. After getting to the visa center, obtain a queen number and wait for your number to be called.
-After submitting your visa supplication with the required documents, you will receive a pick-up form, which shows the information about your application and the expected date for collection.
+3. After getting to the visa center, obtain a queue number and wait for your number to be called.
+After submitting your visa supplication with the required documents, you will receive a pickup form, which shows the information about your application and the expected date for collection.

 For A Port Visa